Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 2. Vague Logging Policy

-Goose VPN confirms they do not keep logs and user information on their site.
+Goose VPN confirms that they do not keep logs or user information on their site.

 So would the logging start after they were alerted by this “public body”?
 And if so, what standard of proof would be required?

-Ironically, they don’t seem to consider copyright infringement a crime as they then go on to say “Goose VPN does not support any other organization which supports any type of copyright claims.”
+Ironically, they don’t seem to consider copyright infringement a crime, as they then go on to say, “Goose VPN does not support any other organization that supports any type of copyright claims.”

 A ‘leak’ is typically when your browsing habits are revealed.